 The School of Missouri Contemporary Ballet’s mission is to cultivate the artistic and personal development of our students by providing a supportive environment of dance study to motivate and inspire.
-The 3-week summer intensive is designed to give serious students an opportunity to train under MCB’s Artistic Director, Karen Mareck Grundy, as well as guest teachers from across the country.
+The 2-week summer intensive is designed to give serious students an opportunity to train under MCB’s Artistic Director, Karen Mareck Grundy, as well as guest teachers from across the country.
 Students will enjoy a rigorous schedule, dancing 6-7 hours a day, focusing on ballet and modern technique, supplemented by Pilates, jazz, and contemporary repertoire, culminating with an end-of-program performance.

-- Headshot and first arabesque photo are required.
+Resume, headshot, and first arabesque photo are required.

 Results will be sent within three weeks of the audition.

 Weekly Rate: $350.00

 $100 non-refundable deposit (credited toward tuition) due by June 1st.

 Balance due by July 1st, 2015.
 Receive a 10% discount by paying 2 weeks

 Megan Pulfer began her training at Huntington Academy of Dance studying the classical ballet Cecchetti method under Marnell Himes-Ushijima.
 At 16 she was accepted to North Carolina School of the Arts to study ballet.
 Immediately after graduation Megan began her dancing career with Cedar Lake 2.
 She then became one of the founding dancers of Missouri Contemporary Ballet, and later free-lanced with Quixotic in Kansas City.

 In 2010 Megan went abroad to Israel for the MASA Dance Journey under Kibbutz Contemporary Dance Company.
 A year later she was hired by Kamea Dance Company and lived in Be’er Sheva, Israel for two years.
 While dancing with Kamea she danced in 6 different shows performing 70-100 shows in a year all over Israel.